Temasys/SkylinkJS/README.md

 __What's included in the repository?__

 - `demo` : Contains the sample demos.
-- `doc` : Contains the generated YUI documentation for the SkylinkJS.
+- `doc` : Contains the generated YUI documentation for the Temasys SkylinkJS.
 - `doc-style` : Contains the template for our YUI documentation.
 - `publish` : Contains the production version of the library and a minified copy of it
 - `source` : Contains the skylink.js library development files